Guidance note for hearings

-It will rarely be necessary to make reference to authorities in title conditions cases.
-The tribunal will be familiar with the provisions of the Title Conditions (Scotland) Act 2003 under which such applications are brought and will have its own copies of the Act.
+Although there is no formal limit on the number of authorities to be used by parties, parties are encouraged to avoid unnecessary reference to authority.
+For example, it will rarely be necessary to make reference to authorities in title conditions cases.
+The Tribunal will be familiar with the provisions of the Title Conditions (Scotland) Act 2003 under which such applications are brought and will have its own copies of the Act.
 In other types of case the tribunal can be expected to have its own copies of the legislation under which the application is brought and it is unnecessary to provide copies of such material.

 We refer above to the need to try to identify disputed facts and to agree as much as possible.
 This can apply to legal matters.
 If some disputed part of the case is to be conceded or some potentially disputed area of law is to be agreed, it is only polite to let the other side know as soon as possible.
 The Tribunal also likes to be told to avoid waste of time in preparation.

 Compromise and mediation (ADR)